Why Hair Length and Style Matter to Casting Directors

 But don’t some hairstyles come back around?
 It’s true that many modern hairstyles are versions of popular looks from the past, but they are often updated to fit the current period.
 Don’t forget that Casting Directors are also matching the aesthetic of a movie or TV series, so even if you think your modern look could fit a certain time period, it may not fit the production’s idea of that time period.

-When you register with Central Casting, we take a photo of you for our casting platform.
-This picture is used during the casting process and may even be sent to production.
-Our Casting Directors recommend wearing your hair down for your casting photo so they can clearly see how long your hair is.
-If you add additional photos in different looks, you can wear your hair in whatever style you prefer, but you should always have a photo in your file that shows your current hair length.
+Keeping your hair information and photos up-to-date in your online profile is key to finding work with Central Casting.
+We use the photos you upload to your profile when determining the types of roles you can portray, so it’s extremely important that these photos always reflect your current look.
+Our Casting Directors recommend wearing your hair down for your current photo so they can clearly see how long your hair is.
+If you add additional photos in different looks, you can wear your hair in whatever style you prefer, but you should always have a photo in your profile that shows your current hair length.

-Small hairstyle changes may not seem like a big deal to you, but could matter to Casting Directors.
+Keep in mind that small hairstyle changes may not seem like a big deal to you, but could matter to Casting Directors.
 Even an inch of growth on your hair may make the difference between you being perfect for or not fitting a role.
-That’s why we recommend updating your photo every six months or every time your look changes.
-If your look has changed and a Casting Director contacts you for a part, please let them know of any changes to your hair length, style, or color.
-They may ask you to snap a quick selfie so they can verify that your hairstyle works for the role.
+That’s why we recommend updating your photo and profile information every six months or any time your look changes.